June 26, 2020

 I was browsing on Ebay the other day, reading ads for used cars.
 I remember one advertisement in particular was for an older, worn-down vehicle.
 Somewhere in the description were these words: “As Is.”

-“As Is” means the buyer agrees to buy whatever the thing is without the right to complain afterwards if it turns out there are some problems.
+“As Is” means the buyer agrees to buy the product without the right to complain afterwards if there are some issues or problems with it.

 But that’s a lot like my life.